 Right now, collaboration should be a part of everyone’s game plan—not just insurers, everyone—from commercial tech providers to managing agents and brokers.
 Insurance is a team sport, and has been since its inception.
 InsurTech will not change that.
 It only amplifies the need to partner—quickly.
 Who insurers pick as their partners to accelerate transformation matters.
 The technology they employ to transform matters.

 In the last year, talk of “disruption” has turned to talk of collaboration as the insurance community is realizing the fastest way forward is through partnerships.
 A more mature conversation is happening.
 Insurers are realizing the benefit—and speed—of leveraging what InsurTechs have to offer.
 Once labeled “disrupters,” InsurTechs are now vastly “enablers.”
 Fact is, the vast majority of InsurTechs aren’t looking to oust incumbents.
 They’re looking to find a niche where they can succeed and leverage the sheer scale of their more established partners.
-As a recent InsurTech Bytes podcast observed, “Partnership is the way forward.
+As an InsurTech Bytes podcast observed, “Partnership is the way forward.
 Enablers are leading disruptors across the Insurance sector, presenting an exciting opportunity for insurers to drive forward their digital transformation.
 InsurTech has developed (largely) with a view towards partnership rather than disruption.”

 The gap between knowing and doing

 The gap exists because the list of challenges is long: Legacy systems and processes, lack of budget, and downright risk aversion.
 Understanding where to start with digital transformation, and how, is critical for insurers who recognize the need to digitally transform.
 But, the end goal shouldn’t just be transformation.
-It should be to succeed—to lead and compete in ways that produce profitability, efficiency and innovation.
-However you measure success, integrating InsurTech—whether IOT, blockchain, or advanced data and analytics—should achieve those goals.
+It should be to succeed—to lead and compete in ways that produce profitability, efficiency, and innovation.
+However you measure success, integrating InsurTech—whether AI or advanced data and analytics—should achieve those goals.
 But, where to start?

 First “see over the horizon”